Alam3035/Canvas-app/README.md

 -   HTML, CSS, Bootstrap, Javascript, Jquery

 ## Bugs
 - The undo and redo button are not properly working at the moment.
-They are able to undo and redo the first element that was drawn.
+They are some instances where they able to undo and redo the first element that was drawn.
+- The audio at the load of the website plays only sometimes which needs to be fixed.
+-

 ## Future Update
 -   Adding text
 -   Changeing background color
 -   More brush style
+-   Collaborative session with other users